-Being in new surroundings or a new city means that you are not around the familiar and comforting things you’re used to.
+Being in new surroundings or a new city means you are not around the familiar and comforting things you’re used to.
 That can make you feel isolated and lonely.

 One way to combat the feeling of isolation is to keep some comforting items around.
 Display a favorite photo of loved ones, or bring along comfort items like a beloved cozy sweatshirt.

 Such special items will help you feel at home even when away from home.

 Family and friends may not support your RV lifestyle more often than you think.
 In that case, here's How to Tell Family & Friends You're Hitting the Road in 5 Steps.

 I know I listed affordability as a pro, but it's important to be realistic.
 Living and working remotely from an RV can be expensive.

 To keep it affordable, you need to plan ahead and abide by a budget.
 Otherwise, you may find yourself spending as much on your RV lifestyle as a sedentary lifestyle.

 - Fulltime RV Living: Count the Cost